In the guide

 Where Northern Ireland is involved, there is a further mark that is used: the UKNI mark.

 Some of the provisions apply differently in NI for as long as the Northern Ireland Protocol is in force.
-There will be a crossover period for the UKCA and UKNI marks, and in most cases the CE mark can still be used until 31 December 2021.
+In Northern Ireland, machinery needs to have the CE mark or both the CE and the UKNI marks affixed.

 For more information on the UKCA, UKNI and CE marks, please see 'Product safety: due diligence'.Back to top